-- 6.1 Applications of non-organic nitrogen (N) fertilizer with less than forty pounds per acre of nitrogen will be allowed in non-hydrologically connected areas after harvest and before November 1.
-Non-organic nitrogen-fertilizer applications with greater than forty pounds per acre of nitrogen, such as anhydrous ammonia, will only be allowed on non-hydrologically connected areas after November 1.
-The use of an approved inhibitor is encouraged on all non-organic nitrogen fertilizer applications. - 6.2 Applications of non-organic nitrogen (N) fertilizer with less than forty pounds per acre of nitrogen will be allowed in hydrologically connected areas after harvest and before December 1.
-No non-organic nitrogen-fertilizer applications will be allowed in hydrologically connected areas between December 1 and March 1. - 6.3 All operators in Phase One Groundwater Quality Management Areas within the District, who use any type of fertilizer, either commercial or organic, are encouraged to attend Nutrient Management education classes that are taught by a qualified instructor from the District or other state agency once every four (4) years.
-Education classes will be consistent with the District's chemigation program and applicable to the training

-- requirement under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) program. - 6.4 All operators are encouraged to submit a Fertilizer Application Report which indicates the pounds per acre of non-organic and organic nitrogen (N) fertilizer applied to each field greater than 20 acres in size under their control, to the District on a form provided by the District at least once every four years.
+- 6.1 No fall applications of non-organic nitrogen (N) fertilizer will be allowed in nonhydrologically connected areas until after November 1.
+The use of an approved inhibitor is encouraged on all fall N fertilizer (commercial) applications. - 6.2 No fall and winter applications of non-organic nitrogen (N) fertilizer will be allowed in hydrologically connected areas until after March 1. - 6.3 All operators in Phase One Groundwater Quality Management Areas within the District, who use any type of fertilizer, either commercial or organic, are encouraged to attend Nutrient Management education classes that are taught by a qualified instructor from the District or other state agency once every four (4) years.
+Education classes will be consistent with the District's chemigation program and applicable to the training requirement under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) program. - 6.4 All operators are encouraged to submit a Fertilizer Application Report which indicates the pounds per acre of commercial nitrogen (N) fertilizer applied to each field greater than 20 acres in size under their control, to the District on a form provided by the District at least once every four years.
 Reporting the quantity (in pounds per acre) of pesticides applied for each field will also be encouraged.
 Such reports will incorporate, if applicable, those reports required under the District's chemigation program and such reporting requirements resulting from the implementation of FIFRA. - 6.4.1 All operators are encouraged to test for nitrogen (nitrate-nitrogen) content in irrigation, municipal, domestic and industrial wells at least once every four years using the District's approved analysis methods.
 Results should be submitted by the operator to the District by December 31 of the year tested. - 6.4.2 All operators are encouraged to obtain a soil analysis (3 feet in depth) for nitrogen (nitrate-nitrogen) content for each field greater than 20 acres in size, prior to the planting of corn, potatoes, or grain sorghum, at least once every four years.
-District approved analysis methods should be used, and results are encouraged to be submitted to the District by December 31 of the year tested. - 6.5 Every municipality or public water supplier is encouraged to prepare and implement a Wellhead Protection Area (WHPA) plan(s) with technical assistance provided by the District. - 6.6 Drinking water well owners are encouraged to test their well for contaminants once a year as per EPA recommendations.
+District approved analysis methods should be used, and results are encouraged to be submitted to the District by December 31 of the year tested.

+- 6.5 Every municipality or public water supplier is encouraged to prepare and implement a Wellhead Protection Area (WHPA) plan(s) with technical assistance provided by the District. - 6.6 Drinking water well owners are encouraged to test their well for contaminants once a year as per EPA recommendations.